TechnoZombie/CurrencyConverter/README.md

 # CurrencyConverter
-This project is a simple currency converter built using HTML, CSS, Bootstrap, jQuery, ExchangeRate-API and CoinAPI.
+This project is a simple currency converter built using HTML, CSS, Bootstrap, jQuery, ExchangeRate-API, CoinAPI and CountryFlags API.
 It allows users to convert an entered amount from one currency to another.

 **Features**
 - Dynamically loads currency options from currencyOptions.js.